benjavalero/replacer/README.md

 ## Languages

-Once logged in, in the upper menu (at right) the user name is displayed along with the language associated to the Wikipedia to work with, by default the Wikipedia in Spanish (_es_).
+Once logged in, in the upper menu (at right) the username is displayed along with the language associated to the Wikipedia to work with, by default the Wikipedia in Spanish (_es_).

-Currently there exists also the option of working with the Wikipedia in Galizian (_gl_).
+Currently, there exists also the option of working with the Wikipedia in Galizian (_gl_).

-Don't mistake this language with the one used in the common texts of the application: buttons, menus, etc. In this moment the application is not internationalized yet and the interface, whatever the chosen Wikipedia to work with, will be displayed in Spanish.
+Don't mistake this language with the one used in the common texts of the application: buttons, menus, etc. At this moment the application is not internationalized yet and the interface, whatever the chosen Wikipedia to work with, will be displayed in Spanish.

 ## Edit Pages